 Debbie and her husband Rob have two grown children and three grandchildren.
 They’ve filled their empty nest with animals: Three dogs, named Gunner, Pippen, and Yoshi; two barn cats named Luke & Han; a Thoroughbred mare named Magic; and a Quarter horse named Cody.
 When not at work, Debbie takes advantage of every opportunity to enjoy family gatherings.
-And, although having such a large family (not to mention a houseful of animals) makes it difficult to get away, they also love to travel.
+And, although having such a large animal family makes it difficult to get away, they also love to travel.
 They have recently acquired a travel trailer and are becoming camping enthusiasts.
 Luckily, they have found a number of lovely campgrounds within an hour or so of Charlottesville!

 Team Feline Blood Donors